Mirza Agha Emami

 Javad Rostam Shirazi was a distinguished Iranian painter and carpet designer, contributing significantly to the revival of Persian miniature art.

 He collaborated with master weavers such as Sadegh Seirafian.
-His Fish Arabesque carpet features a navy-blue field filled with fish-shaped arabesques and khata'i motifs.
+His Fish Arabesque carpet features a navy-blue field filled with fish-shaped arabesques and khata'i motifs, closely related to the herati motif tradition.

 From 1943 to 1976, he also served as an educator at the Isfahan School of Fine Arts.